Learning functions varying along a central subspace

-Estimating the active subspace is called sufficient dimension reduction in statistics.
-A class of methods related with inverse regression has been developed to estimate the active subspace $\Phi$ -- see \cite{Ma2013,li2018sufficient} for a comprehensive review.
-Sliced Inverse Regression (SIR) \cite{Li1991} is the first and most well known estimator.
+Estimating the central subspace is related with sufficient dimension reduction in statistics.
+A class of methods related with inverse regression has been developed to estimate the central subspace $\Phi$ (see \cite{Ma2013,li2018sufficient} for a comprehensive review).
+Sliced Inverse Regression (SIR) \cite{Li1991} is the first and most well known method.
 The term \lq\lq inverse regression\rq\rq\ refers to the conditional expectation $\EE(\bx|y)$.
-In SIR, the active subspace is estimated as the eigenspace associated with the top $d$ eigenvalues of $\cov(\EE(\bx|y)-\EE(\bx))$.
+In SIR, the central subspace is estimated as the eigenspace associated with the top $d$ eigenvalues of $\cov(\EE(\bx|y)-\EE(\bx))$.
 Similar techniques include kernel inverse regression \cite{Zhu1996}, parametric inverse regression \cite{Bura2001} and canonical correlation estimator \cite{fung2002dimension}.
-These methods are referred as first-order methods since the first-order statistical information was utilized, such as the conditional mean.
+These methods are referred as first-order methods since the first-order statistical information is utilized, such as the conditional mean.
 Their performance crucially depends on the function $g$ and the distribution of data.
 If $g$ is symmetric about $\mathbf{0}$ along some directions, then those directions can not be recovered by the first-order methods.
 This issue about symmetry is better addressed by second-order methods which utilize the variance and covariance information of data.
-Sliced Average Variance Estimation (SAVE) \cite{cook1991sliced} is the first second-order method.
-Others include contour regression \cite{li2005contour}, directional regression \cite{li2007directional}, a hybrid of SIR and SAVE \cite{zhu2007hybrid}, etc. Many of these methods succeed under appropriate assumptions, but these assumptions can be violated when $g$ is not monotonic.
-For the single-index model, a recent paper \cite{lanteri2020conditional} proposes a new method called Smallest Vector Regression (SVR), which combines the idea of SIR and SAVE.
+Popular second-order methods include sliced inverse variance estimation \cite{cook1991discussion}, sliced average variance estimation (SAVE) \cite{cook1991sliced,dennis2000save}, average variance estimation (MAVE) \cite{xia2002adaptive}, contour regression \cite{li2005contour}, directional regression \cite{li2007directional}, principal Hessian directions \cite{li1992principal}, a hybrid SIR and SAVE \cite{zhu2007hybrid}, etc. New methods are also developed in a multiscale framework \cite{lanteri2020conditional,klock2021estimating}.
+For the single-index model, Smallest Vector Regression (SVR) is proposed in \cite{lanteri2020conditional} in a multiscale framework, which combines the idea of SIR and SAVE.
 A performance analysis is provided for the index estimation and regression, while the assumptions are favorable to monotonic $g$.